axelarnetwork/axelar-contract-deployments/starknet/README.md

 When adding new contracts:

-1. Add artifact files to `starknet/artifacts/<ContractName>/`
+1. Prepare contract artifacts (sierra and casm JSON files)
-2. Update CLI options in `cli-utils.js` if needed
+2. Declare contract using `declare-contract.ts`
-3. Add contract-specific interaction scripts
+3. Deploy contract using `deploy-contract.ts`
-4. Create documentation in `docs/<contract>.md`
+4. Add contract-specific interaction scripts if needed
 5. Test on testnet before mainnet

 ## 📄 License